 - Pneumonic: Infection of the lungs.
 This is the most severe form of the plague with a 90% mortality rate if left untreated.

-Bubonic and septicemic plague are transmitted via the bite of a flea who has ingested the organism from an infected vector.
+Transmission of bubonic and septicemic plague is via the bite of a flea who has ingested the organism from an infected vector.
 This is by far the most common mode of transmission.
-Cats can become infected via the bite of a flea, which can also be brought into the home on the cat, biting and infecting humans.
+Cats can become infected via the bite of a flea.

 Pneumonic plague can be spread by coughing and sneezing.
 This is the only mode of transmission from person to person and hasn’t occurred in the USA since 1924.